BurntRanch/PyBash/README.md

 The engine uses Regex to process each line.

 TO-DO list:
+1. Nested WHILE loops
-1. Nested IF statements
+2. Nested IF statements
-2. For loops
+3. For loops
-3. Else-ifs
+4. Else-ifs
-4. Function arguments
+5. Function arguments